 That’s putting it dispassionately.

 Speaking from the heart, as an ordained Christian minister, the actions of our commander in chief are a gross violation of what we as Christians should stand for.
 We should know by now that the forces of sin feed off the violence and chaos that a war unleashes, and it is the innocent children of God who suffer the worst of it.
-A war of choice is dangerous and deeply wrong.
+An unprovoked war of choice is dangerous and deeply wrong.
 To celebrate the killing of a brutal tyrant may sound righteous, but as decades of U.S. military misadventures should show, it is too often just a cynical excuse for a reckless exercise of power that opens the way for vicious cycles of bloodshed.
 The consequences are catastrophic and tragic and unrighteous.

-I pray for all in harm’s way and grieve the lives that have and will be violently cut short, which I am sad to say includes U.S. Service Members.
-Jesus weeps.
 None of us have a full perspective of historical outcomes.
 Good people of all nations can cooperate with God in bringing goodness out of tragedy.
 I take faith in the vision of the coming of Heaven on Earth when God will wipe away all tears.
 Woe unto those who have no tears to dry.

 Pope Leo XIV said last week, “War does not solve problems, but rather it amplifies them and produces deep wounds in the history of people that take generations to heal. … No armed victory can compensate for the pain of mothers, the fear of children, the stolen future. … There is no faraway conflict when human dignity is at stake. … Let diplomacy silence the weapons. … Let nations chart their future with works of peace, not with violence and bloody conflicts!”